benlau/underline/README.md

 Obtain the value from the source object at the given path.
 If the path does not exist, it returns the default value.

-The input could be any valid Key Value Type where [_::iskeyvaluetype](#isKeyValueType) returns true and using string as the key type.
+The input could be any valid Key Value Type where [_::iskeyvaluetype](#isKeyValueType) returns true and using a string as the key type.

 Example (Qt):